facebook/create-react-app/template/README.md

 ### Writing Tests

 To create tests, add `it()` blocks with the name of the test and its code.
-You may optionally wrap them in `describe()` blocks for logical grouping but this it not required.
+You may optionally wrap them in `describe()` blocks for logical grouping but this is neither required nor recommended.

-Jest provides a built-in `expect()` global for making assertions.
+Jest provides a built-in `expect()` global function for making assertions.
 A basic test could look like this:

 ```js
 import sum from './sum';